 The group is also subject to a number of specific legal obligations.
 The various intermunicipal associations (OVs) that are shareholders of Fluvius must comply with the Local Authorities Decree.
 This, too, contains a rule covering conflicts of interests for directors.
 Our contacts with suppliers and subcontractors are almost always subject to the legislation on government contracts.
 This legislation contains specific provisions on the holding of multiple offices in order to prevent and punish corruption.

 We also draw your attention to the EU Directive on the protection of whistleblowers (EU/2019/1937) of 23 October 2019, also known as the Whistleblower Directive.
-Under the Directive, whistleblowers are protected against dismissal, demotion, intimidation, the withholding of promotion, discrimination, coercion, etc. Persons who help whistleblowers, such as colleagues and family members, are also protected.
+In accordance with this, whistle-blowers are protected against retaliation.
+Individuals who support whistle-blowers, such as colleagues and relatives, are also protected.

 … and Fluvius goes beyond what is legally required